JoeyyScott/Gamer-Supplies/TESTING.md

         |:--------------------:|
         | ![Previous Order Notification Date Screenshot](docs/images/testing/bug-date-2.png) |

-    + In trying to resolve this I found [this post](https://stackoverflow.com/questions/7737146/how-can-i-change-the-default-django-date-template-format) which involved changing the date format within ```settings.py``` and I opted to not do this due to inexperience with Django settings and time constraints.
+    + In trying to resolve this I found [this post](https://stackoverflow.com/questions/7737146/how-can-i-change-the-default-django-date-template-format) which involved changing the date format within ```settings.py``` and I opted not to do this due to inexperience with Django settings, time constraints and it being a minor bug.

 + **Save Info checkbox**:
-    + I would consider to be a major bug and I have outlined my process of attempting to fix it as well as providing a disclaimer for this as per the distinction performance.
+    + I would consider this to be a major bug and I have outlined my process of attempting to fix it as well as providing a disclaimer for this as per the distinction performance.
     + This feature was implemented on the checkout page to allow users to have their delivery information saved to their profile.
     + It functioned as intended when trying to save the information; yet if the box is unchecked the information would still save.
-        + I investigated around for a potential fix and found a thread in the Code Institute Slack community of someone who experienced a similar issue.
+        + I investigated for a potential fix and found a thread in the Code Institute Slack community of someone who experienced a similar issue.
         + They managed to resolve it with tutor support and posted this message regarding this line of code:

             ```<script defer src="{% static 'checkout/js/stripe_elements.js' %}"></script>```